akiranishii/rnaseq-pipeline/README.md

 *If any of the above procedures/analyses are required, please contact anishii@umich.edu with necessary product adjustments.*

 ## How to use the RNA-seq pipeline

-The use of the RNA-seq pipeline requires four steps: (1) Obtaining all necessary files from GitHub, (2) Preparing input files for the RNA-seq pipeline, (3) Uploading all files onto the Great Lakes Server, and (4) Running the RNA-seq pipeline on the Great Lakes Server.
+The use of the RNA-seq pipeline requires four steps: (1) preparing input files and downloading the raw sequencing data, (2) accessing the Great Lakes Server via the browser, (3) accessing the Great Lakes Server via the terminal, and (4) running the RNA-seq Pipeline.
 All steps are outlined below.

 ### STEP 1: Prepare input files and download the raw sequencing data